How to help victims of the Turkey and Syria earthquake

-At least 568 people have died and more than 2,300 have been left injured after a powerful earthquake struck southern Turkey and northern Syria.
+More than 4,500 people have died and thousands more have been left injured after one of the worst earthquakes this decade struck southern Turkey and northern Syria.

-The 7.8 magnitude quake hit both sides of the border in the early hours of Monday, sending more than 1,700 buildings crumbling as strong aftershocks continued to pummel the region.
+The 7.8-magnitude quake and a series of strong aftershocks hit both sides of the border in the early hours of Monday, reducing buildings to rubble as families lay sleeping in their beds.

-Rescue workers and residents in multiple cities are now searching through tangles of metal and concrete as they attempt to find survivors buried beneath the rubble.
+Hours later, a second 7.5-magnitude tremor struck, further hampering attempts to pull people from the wreckages that were once their homes.

-In the Turkish city of Adana, one survivor could be heard calling out: “I don’t have the strength anymore,” as workers tried to reach him under the piles of detritus.
+Rescue workers and residents in multiple cities are now searching through tangles of metal and concrete as they attempt to find survivors buried beneath the debris.

 Sign up for our free Indy100 weekly newsletter